ibpsa/project1/reports/year3_report/source/contents.rst

 ﻿Introduction
 ============

-IBPSA Project 1 had a productive year, with the two expert meetings attended by around 50 people each.
-These meetings were similar in size than for the preceeding IEA EBC Annex 60 project.
+IBPSA Project 1 had a productive year, with the an expert meeting held in Rome in August 2019, and a virtual expert meeting held in May 2020.
+Both were attended by around 50 people.

 Each of the three tasks had several coordination meetings.
 Funding for the continued collaboration has been secured by many